Explore Hardware Devices in Linux

 +-01.3 Intel Corporation 82371AB/EB/MB PIIX4 ACPI

-From this output, you can see the specific hardware components connected to the PCI bus, such as the IDE controller and Virtio devices.
+From this output, you can see the specific hardware components connected to the PCI bus, such as the NVMe storage controller and other virtual devices.

 Next, let's look at the SCSI bus.
-In our virtual environment, the hard disk /dev/vda is presented as a Virtio block device, but we can still explore SCSI devices if any are present.
+In this VM, the main disk may be exposed through NVMe instead of Virtio or SCSI, but you can still explore any SCSI devices that are present.
 A user-friendly way to view this information is with the systool command.
 Let's install the sysfsutils package that provides it.

 sudo apt-get install -y sysfsutils